WooCommerce powers about 22% of the global ecommerce industry.

 How to Make an SSL Certificate WooCommerce Store for Free

 Cloudways – A Managed WooCommerce Hosting Platform is providing a free SSL Certificate to the users, so I am using Cloudways as an example.
 I assume that you already have signed up on Cloudways and set up the server and application with WooCommerce installed and pointed your domain.
-If not then I would suggest follow this guide launch your server & application on Cloudways.
+If not then I would suggest follow this guide to launch and setup WooCommerce store completely from scratch.

 Issue Let’s Encrypt WooCommerce SSL Certificate